uesleibros/wasabi/README.md

 | Windows 10 | ✅ |
 | Windows 11 | ✅ |

-Wasabi relies exclusively on `ws2_32.dll` (Winsock 2), `secur32.dll` (Schannel
-SSPI), `kernel32.dll`, `advapi32.dll`, and `crypt32.dll`.
-These libraries have
+Wasabi relies on `ws2_32.dll`, `secur32.dll`, `kernel32.dll`, `advapi32.dll`, and
-been present and stable in every version of Windows since XP, which is why Wasabi can run on machines that are over 20 years old without any modifications.
+`crypt32.dll`.
+These libraries are present in every version of Windows since XP, which is why Wasabi runs on machines over 20 years old without modifications.

 This is a deliberate architectural choice.
 Many competing modules depend on the `WinHttpWebSocket*` family of functions (`WinHttpWebSocketSend`,